-Depending on how active you and your disease are, your normal routine may have to change somewhat so you work a little less and rest a little more.
+Depending on how active you are and how severe your disease is, your normal routine may have to change somewhat so you work a little less and rest a little more.
 One way is to schedule rest breaks at various times throughout the day.
 During very busy times or when joints are especially painful, consider dividing the workload among family members.
 (But don't give work to children that might place them at risk of injury.)